Position settings

 -

-Show on position create: When enabled, the external position ID field appears on the direct position create form.
+Show on position create: When enabled, the external position ID detail appears on the direct position create form.
 Leave this disabled if positions normally receive their HRIS identifier only after approval and creation in the external system.

 -